 A number of people kindly assist with Kiwiblog.
 Kokila Patel is the sub-editor.
 That doesn’t mean she is responsible for my typos!
 Kokila arranges the daily general debates, and the notices of upcoming political TV shows and the like.

-Chthoniid (Brendan Moyle) and Todd Sission provide wonderful photos on Fridays and Wednesdays respectively.
+Chthoniid (Brendan Moyle), Todd Sission and Rochard Hume provide wonderful photos on Fridays, Wednesdays and Mondays respectively.

 Four people act as parliamentary analysts – doing the daily analysis of what is scheduled for Parliament each sitting day – Hamish McConnnochie, Jordan McCluskey, Scott Miller and Stuart Peters.
 My thanks to them and all the team who contribute.
 Also big thanks to Inspire Net for both the hosting, but also the technical support.

 A couple of my friends have guest posting privileges and will blog from time to time.
 I also run occasional cartoons from John Stringer and Blunt.
 Offers to do guests posts are decided on a case by case basis – the main criteria being whether it is topical and of interest.
 Rights of replies are always welcome also.Tags: Kiwiblog